SpektraSystems/Azure-Synapse-Analytic-Day/01-explore-data-lake.md

   - Task 1 - Explore the Data Lake with Synapse SQL On-demand
   - Task 2 - Explore the Data Lake with Synapse Spark

+### Instructions

+1. After the environment is provisioned successfully your browser will load up the **Lab Guide** along with a virtual machine called **JumpVM**.
+This virtual machine will be your platform throughout the course of the workshop.
+In case you do not see the JumpVM load up on the left side of the screen, navigate to the **Virtual Machines** tab on the top right of the **Lab Guide** and check the status of the virtual machine.
+Alternately, you can directly RDP into JumpVM using the credentials provided in the **Environment Details** tab.

+2. All user credentials for accessing the **Azure Portal** can be viewed under the **Environment Details** tab for ease of access.
+Do note that the same information will also be sent to your registered email address.

+3. The Lab Guide can also be opened on a separate window by selecting the **Split Window** icon in the bottom right corner.
+This will result in the window detaching from the right side providing more on-screen space for your virtual machine.

 ## Task 1 - Explore the data lake with Azure Synapse SQL On-demand

 In this task, you will browse your data lake using SQL On-demand.

-1. In a Microsoft Edge web browser, navigate to the Azure portal (`https://portal.azure.com`) and login with your credentials from the Lab Environment Details tab.
+1. Launch Azure Portal using the desktop icon on the JumpVM and login with the Azure credentials from the Lab Environment Details tab.
 Then select **Resource groups**.

    ![Open Azure resource group](./media/00-open-resource-groups.png "Azure resource groups")